 “An explosion is set for Baldwin City.”

-However, it’ll be in a good sense of the word as the Douglas County community’s population swells, seemingly almost like there’s been a detonation.
+However, it’ll be in a good sense of the word.
+The Douglas County community’s population swells, seemingly almost like there’s been a detonation.

-Coordinators are expecting attendance of nearly 40,000 people at this year’s Maple Leaf Festival.
+Coordinators are expecting attendance of nearly 40,000 people for this year’s Maple Leaf Festival.

-While Baldwin City has about 4,000 residents, the annual celebration this weekend, Saturday and Sunday, Oct.
-20 and 21, could draw ten times that many folks to participate in the wide variety of activities scheduled.
+Baldwin City has about 4,000 residents.
+Yet, the 64th annual celebration Saturday and Sunday, Oct.
+16th and 2017th, could draw ten times that many for scheduled activities.

 “Of course, it depends on the weather,” planners admitted.

-Starting in 1958, the Maple Leaf Festival began as a community event inspired by Dr. Ivan Boyd, a biology professor at Baker University.
+Starting in 1958, the Maple Leaf Festival began as a community event inspired by Dr. Ivan Boyd, Baker University biology professor.

-Dr. Boyd noted that the third weekend of October was the optimum time to view the changing colors of the Maple tree leaves in the area, and the perfect time to celebrate the successful harvest,” explained Curran, event promoter more than seven decades later.
+“They determined the third weekend of October was the optimum time to view changing colors of maple tree leaves.
+Plus, the perfect time to celebrate the successful harvest,” explained Curran, event promoter more than seven decades later.

 Arts and crafts booths are open both days downtown, with free country music being played on a regular schedule.